futurist/proposal-template-literals-juxtaposition/README.md

 It is an alternate way to simulate the `Free-Spacing Mode` for RegExp.

-The above code have no syntax errors, but have semantic errors, since `String.raw` doesn't return another tag function.
+But at present, the above code have syntax and semantic errors, since `String.raw` doesn't return another tag function.

 **This problem will be discussed later.**